WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 - Take note of original sizing, here it was 51.9MB -> 112GB
 - _For 256GB devices, it will be 51.9MB -> 240GB_

-- Run these commands for 128GB devices:</summary>
+- Run these commands for 128GB devices:
 ```
 rm 6
 mkpart esp fat32 51.9MB 300MB